-I am a federal grants reviewer and have been for approximately seven years.
-There are very specific reasons why federal grants fail to get funded — and those reasons can go well beyond poor program design or not following the rules.
-I can therefore bring the perspective of a grants reviewer — whose job is to assign point values based on the rubric provided for each section of a grant.
+There are very specific reasons why federal grants fail to get funded, and those reasons can go well beyond poor program design or not following the rules.
+As a grant reviewer, whose job it is to assign point values based on the rubric provided for each section of a grant, I can provide an inside perspective.

 Grants writers who are not clear and concise consistently lose points in program design, sustainability, program goals and objectives, and sections dealing with community partnerships.